AntonKrug/risc-v-getting-started-guide/source/linux-polarfire-soc.rst

 Prerequisites
 -------------

-Building Linux for the PolarFire SoC requires at least 7GB of RAM (more for multi-threaded builds), 20GB of HHD space and install prerequisites.
+Building Linux for the PolarFire SoC requires at least 7GB of RAM (more for multi-threaded builds), 20GB of HHD space and installed prerequisites.
+Recommended distributions are: Debian 9, RHEL/CentOS 7, Ubuntu 16.

 Find instructions for Linux below:

 .. tabs::